 IDEA does not, however, define significant disproportionality.
 The IDEA regulations do not explicitly define the term either.
 Instead, states must establish a standard methodology for analysis of disproportionality, which includes states setting a threshold above which disproportionality in the identification, placement, or discipline of children and youth with disabilities within an LEA is significant (U.S. Department of Education, n.d.-r, n.d.-s).
-More information from the Office of Special Education Programs (OSEP) can be found at https://sites.ed.gov/idea/files/significant-disproportionality-ga-03-08-17-1.pdf on identification of significant disproportionality.
-Some of these resources include Data Sources for Calculating Significant Disproportionality Examining Representation and Identification: Over, Under, or Both?
-Success Rubric Success Rubric Success Rubric Requirements in IDEA.
+More information from the Office of Special Education Programs (OSEP) can be found at https://sites.ed.gov/idea/files/significant-disproportionality-qa-03-08-17-1.pdf on identification of significant disproportionality.
+Some of these resources include Data Sources for Calculating Significant Disproportionality: Examining Representation and Identification: Over, Under, or Both? : Equity, Inclusion, and Opportunity: Addressing Success Gaps, Indicators of Success Rubric: Methods for Assessing Racial/Ethnic Disproportionality in Special Education: A Technical Assistance Guide (Revised) : and Equity Requirements in IDEA.